This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 The common seal of the company shall be only used with the authority of the directors or of a committee of the directors authorised by the directors in that behalf, and every instrument in which the seal is affixed shall be signed by a director and countersigned by the secretary or second director.

-The definition of “book” under the Section 4 of the Companies Act, 1965 includes any register or other record of information and any accounts or accounting records, however compiled, recorded or stored, and also includes any documents.
+The definition of “book” under Section 4 of the Companies Act, 1965 includes any register or other record of information and any accounts or accounting records, however compiled, recorded or stored, and also includes any documents.

 The Company number means:-